-Alicja Rogalska will be based at the University of Essex for six months, responding to the world-leading research of the Social Sciences Faculty.
+Alicja Rogalska will be based at the University of Essex for 18 months, responding to the world-leading research of the Faculty of Social Sciences.

 She tells us, “This is a truly fantastic and unique opportunity for me as an artist whose work and research engages with social and political issues and draws a lot on social sciences and my background in cultural studies”.

 Alicja’s practice is interdisciplinary and encompasses research and production with a focus on social structures and the political subtext of daily life, making her a perfect fit for working at Essex.